LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/merge-sort.rst

    Image via Wikipedia is in the public domain

-Notice how at each step, a list is broken down to a smaller list, which makes the sorting problem a bit smaller.
+Notice how at each step in the top half of the diagram, a list is broken down to smaller lists.
 This breaking-down process continues until we arrive at lists of size 1.
 From there, we start merging the pairs of sorted lists, one level at a time.

 Big-O Analysis
 --------------

 To understand the worst-case runtime for merge sort, we need to consider the big-O values of the ``merge`` and ``merge_sort`` recursive calls separately.

-In the algorithm above, ``merge(a, b)`` have *a.length + b.length* operations.
+In the algorithm above, ``merge(a, b)`` has *a.length + b.length* operations.
 Looking at a single level in the lower-half of the example diagram above, we see that adding up all of these operations for each of the calls to ``merge`` at a given level results in *n* operations.
-For example, the first merge step combines the following pairs:
+For example, the second merge step combines the following pairs:

 - ``(27, 38)`` and ``(3, 43)`` -> 4 operations to merge
 - ``(9, 82)`` and ``(10)`` -> 3 operations to merge

 So the total number of operations to carry out *both* merges is 7, which is the size of our original list.
+The same is true at every other level.

 The overall number of operations will then be *n* times the number of recursive calls to ``merge_sort``, since each recursive call results in ``n`` operations to merge smaller lists.
 Since each recursive call *halves* a list, we need to figure out how many times we must carry out this halving operation before reaching lists of length 1.
 This is the *exact same* situation that we encountered when :ref:`calculating the big-O value for binary search <binary-search-perf>`!